ingebjorgtorresen/StuddyBuddy/studdyBuddy/docs/release2/readme.md

 ## userstory
 The userstory have information that describes the application and what it is meant to do.
 It contains screenshots of the application´s GUI which makes it easier to understand the function of the application.
 In addition there is a user story for the current functionality of the application StuddyBuddy.

+## work documentation
+We started the work process by getting an overview over what had to be done.
+Then we made issues to every task and assigned them between the group members.
+Even though only one person had responsibility for a task we usually sat together and helped each other.
+In some cases we also worked together in pairs with the programming.
+Each issue was handled on a separate branch and was then merged to the master-branch when the issue was finished.
+Before merging we always made sure to get the work approved by another group member.

+The quality of the code has been the highest priority throughout the work process.
+Therefore we chose a simple design to begin with.
+For the first deliverable we chose to only make a registration function.
+We also made sure that everything was working properly before implementing more functions.

+We used a number of programs to check the code quality.
+We used “Spotbugs” to look for bugs in the code.
+To make sure that the style of the code was done right and continuous we used the program “checkstyle”, which we found very useful.

+We made a test for every class to make sure that code was working correctly.
+We used “Jacoco” to help us keep track of the test coverage.